easyt0re/piecewiseLinearModel/README.md

 ## things in the dump
 ### implementation
+-  modify *userHandInit.m* to isolate no hand situation
 - unite the XY stage (merge OL and DMIMO)
 - collision detection for DMIMO
 - turn off gravity for DMIMO